 Generally, the CRA will not register an application:

-- If the applicant does not have any deduction room available for further contributions into an RRSP, with certain exceptions.
+If the applicant doesn't have contribution room available for further contributions, with certain exceptions.

 The CRA reviews RSP applications against its criteria for registration of a plan, and registers those RSP applications that qualify for registration under the Income Tax Act (Canada).
 Upon registration, an RSP becomes an RRSP, a Registered Retirement Savings Plan.
 A Canadian taxpayer with an RRSP can then use RRSP deductions in his or her tax returns.

 It's really easy to transfer your RSP funds to Tangerine.
-If you are already a Client with an account, you can transfer your RSPs over to Tangerine by following these simple steps:
+If you're already a Client with an Account, you can transfer your RSPs over to Tangerine by following these simple steps:

-If you have any questions or would like to complete the process over the phone, feel free to give us a call at 1-888-826-4374.
-We are available 24/7 to help you.
+If you have any questions or would like to arrange the transfer over the phone, feel free to give us a call at 1-888-826-4374.
+We're here to help you 24/7.